 Luke Williamson (2001 - Speech communication)

-attended law school at the University of Mississippi after graduation.
-He currently is an attorney in Southaven, Miss., with Reli Title, Inc., a real estate closing agency.
+attended law school at the University of Mississippi after graduation and works as an Assistant District Attorney in DeSoto County, Mississippi.
 He married Melanie Murrah in June 2003 and has a daughter named Abby.

 Amanda Winters (2004 - biochemistry)

 has been enrolled in the physician/scientist program (MD/PhD) at Tulane University in New Orleans.
 She has finished the first two years of medical school (one of them at Baylor College of Medicine in Houston, in the aftermath of Katrina) and is now working on her graduate degree in biomedical sciences.

 is currently the Autism Specialist and Special Education Department Chair at Memorial High School in Tulsa, Okla.
 In 2010, she received the Tulsa Advocates for the Rights of Citizens (TARC) with Disabilities Teacher Advocate of the Year Award.
 In 2011, she was a finalist for the Professional Oklahoma Educators (POE) Special Education Teacher of the Year Award.

 lives in Birmingham, Ala., and is a licensed and certified athletic trainer for Motion Medical, Inc., Champion Sports Medicine and UAB Sports Medicine.